Skip to main content

 Visibility

-privateinternalAccessible within the contract and derived contracts
+privateOnly accessible within the contract and contracts that extend it

 class Token {

-public name: string = "MyToken"; // string public name = "MyToken";
+public name: string = "MyToken";

-public totalSupply: number = 0; // uint256 public totalSupply;
+public totalSupply: number = 0;

 }